 For example, for wedding photography, you will find out that it has almost 18 million followers on Pinterest and I encourage you to investigate further what kind of pins are getting so much traction on Pinterest and why, and whether or not they’re related to your niche.

 Here is a Pinterest account of a wedding photographer.
 You will see that it is almost 1 million monthly viewers.
+Many people are interested in designing wedding photo books and get inspirational hints from those collections.
 If you look at her boards you will find out that she’s specifying the description where she’s located – in Arizona.
 So she’s looking for clients in this state.
 And then she shows some examples of her work.

 And then you will see that she’s not only saving pins that are focused on wedding photography.
 She has some other boards that are not directly related to wedding photography.
 She has some family photo ideas boards and other types of photography.
 So that’s why I’m trying to always say that on Pinterest, it’s important to have a little bit broader field when you’re building your boards.
 You shouldn’t be focused or super niched down if you want to get good traction on Pinterest.